 There are certain unofficial ways to get AirPlay on other devices, such as DoubleTwist on Android, but Apple's tendency to constantly tweak its systems will break this support every so often, so can't recommend it whole-heartedly.

 With an iPhone or iPad, you can play absolutely anything to the HomePod via AirPlay, making it more flexible than a lot of other Wi-Fi speakers.
 So if your family is all Apple, great.
 If you have an iPhone, but your other half doesn’t, that’s a bit more awkward.

 Of course, Apple's preferred solution is that you subscribe to Apple Music, and then control it via Siri.
 Users of Spotify, Amazon Music et al cannot do the same.

 Still, if you are all Appled up, the HomePod is as slick to use as you’d hope.
 AirPlay is quick to respond and more reliable than in a lot of third-party speakers, and even if you’ve used Siri to play music, its playback can then be remote controlled from an iPhone from the ‘Now Playing’ Control Centre widget, letting you adjust the volume, pause and skip tracks.

 That volume control is handy because while you can tweak the volume on the unit, asking Siri remotely to set the volume to a certain percentage is a bit of a crapshoot if you don’t know what percentage it’s already at.
 The volume slider offers context.

-You can also ask Siri to just turn it up or down, which is what we settled into using mostly.
+You can also ask Siri to just turn it up or down (and you can say "a bit" for less of a change), which is what we settled into using mostly.

 The technical portion of Siri is really solid – its ability to pick up your voice over music or other noise is top-notch.
 It’s done a good job of understanding our commands during our time with it, too – no major idiocy in the requests so far.
 But then, that might be because it’s quite limited, and so we’ve only been asking it limited things.